pandammonium/blipper-widget/readme.txt

 = 1.1 =

 * Adds shortcode functionality: now you can show off your latest blip on a whole page or a post using a shortcode.

-= 1.0.6 =

-* Corrects version number.

-= 1.0.5 =

-* Ensures compatibility with WordPress 5.5.3.

-= 1.0.4 =

-* Tests to ensure compatibility with WordPress 5.4.2.
-* Updates some of the wording in the readme file.
+* Adds the Blipfoto username to the blip data in accordance with the Blipfoto developer rules.

-= 1.0.3 =

-* Tested to ensure compatibility with WordPress 5.1.
-Fixes version numbering.

-= 1.0.2 =

-* Updates version to 1.0.2 for technical reasons.

-= 1.0.1 =

-* Fixes a couple of typos.

 = 1.0 =

 * It's about time it got to a proper version number given that it seems pretty stable.
 Let me know in the comments on [my Blipper Plugin GitHub page](https://github.com/pandammonium/blipper-widget) if it isn't!

-* Tested to ensure compatibility with WordPress 5.0.2.

-= 0.0.10 =

-* Tested to ensure compatibility with WordPress 4.9.8.

-= 0.0.9 =

-* Tested to ensure compatibility with WordPress 4.7.

-= 0.0.8 =

-* Tested to ensure compatibility with WordPress 4.6.1.

-= 0.0.7 =

-* Fixed: bug that added link from the image to the blip on Blipfoto whether it was set or not.

-= 0.0.6 =

-* Tested to ensure compatibility with WordPress 4.5.
-* In accordance with the removal of the Polaroid brand from Blipfoto, all mentions of Polaroid have been removed from Blipper Widget (except in this change log entry, where mentions of Polaroid have been added).
-* Changed the padding increment from half a pixel to a whole pixel.

-= 0.0.5 =

-* Added: styling!
-You can now change the border of the widget, including the line style, the thickness and the colour.
-You can also change the background colour and the text colour of the widget.
-* Changed: the display of the date is now optional.
-It is on by default for backwards compatibility.
-* Improved: handling of options.
-* Improved: exception handling.

-= 0.0.4 =

-* Updated: screenshots.

-= 0.0.3 =

-* Added: uninstallation code to remove settings pertaining to the Blipper Widget to be removed from the database, leaving no trace of itself.
-* Replaced: screenshot-3.png with a screenshot of the widget in use on a site with the default twenty-fifteen theme with no modifications.
-* Added donation link.

-= 0.0.2 =

-* Changed: the widget's settings have been divided into those that act behind the scenes (such as OAuth) and those that directly affect the appearance of the widget front end.
-* Changed: the OAuth settings moved to Blipper Widget settings page under the general WordPress settings menu in the admin area.
-* Added: settings affecting the widget's appearance to the widget form; specifically including links back to Blipfoto (the blip itself, the user's journal, Blipfoto).
-By default, these links are not displayed; the user must opt in to their display.
-* Renamed: the name of the widget from WP Blipper Widget to Blipper Widget, thus dropping the WP.

-= 0.0.1 =

-* Initial version.

 == Upgrade notice ==

 = 1.1 =

-Update now to use Blipper Widget shortcodes in posts and pages.
+Update now to use the Blipper Widget shortcode in posts and pages.
+Please note the change in consent in the Disclaimer section of the readme file.

-= 1.0.5 =

-Update now to ensure compatibility with WordPress 5.5.3.

-= 1.0.3 =

-Update now to ensure compatibility with WordPress 5.1.

-= 0.0.8 =

-Update now to ensure compatability with WordPress 4.6.1.

-= 0.0.7 =

-Update now to fix a bug linking the image back to Blipfoto when not desired.

-= 0.0.6 =

-Update now to ensure compatability with WordPress 4.5 and the rebranding of the Blipfoto website.

-= 0.0.5 =

-Update now to style your widget.

-You can also hide the date of your blip in the widget.
-The date is shown by default for backwards compatibility.

 == Known issues ==

-[Known problems and enhancement requests](https://github.com/pandammonium/wp-blipper-widget/issues) are recorded on my Blipper Widget repository on GitHub.
-If you have a suggestion for how to improve Blipper Widget, please add it there.
-Cheers!
+[Known problems and enhancement requests](https://github.com/pandammonium/wp-blipper-widget/issues) are recorded on the Blipper Widget repository on GitHub.
+Please add bug reports and suggestions there.

 == Credits ==

-This plug-in is loosely based on [BlipPress](https://wordpress.org/plugins/blippress/) by [Simon Blackbourne](https://mobile.twitter.com/lumpysimon).
+This plugin is loosely based on [BlipPress](https://wordpress.org/plugins/blippress/) by [Simon Blackbourne](https://mobile.twitter.com/lumpysimon).
 I very much appreciate having his work to guide me with the use of [the Blipfoto API](https://www.blipfoto.com/developer/api).

-I used the excellent [Rotating Tweets](https://wordpress.org/plugins/rotatingtweets/) plugin to guide me with how to implement not only the settings page and the widget back-end but also the shortcode.
+I used [Rotating Tweets](https://wordpress.org/plugins/rotatingtweets/) plugin to guide me with how to implement not only the settings page and the widget back-end but also the shortcode.

 In addition, I used [WP-Spamshield](https://wordpress.org/plugins/wp-spamshield/) as a model of how to implement uninstallation code.